Advertisement

 READ ALSO: ‘It’s crazy’: What to expect when you work for an Italian company

-But, mainly due to the strong influence of Italy’s trade unions, there are strict but varying rules on pay, conditions, and the terms and conditions set out in employment contracts in each sector.
+Mainly due to the strong influence of Italy’s trade unions, there are also strict but varying rules on pay, conditions, and the terms and conditions set out in employment contracts in each sector.

 If you're unsure what your Italian employment contract contains or are concerned that it may not comply with Italian employment law, speak to a trade union body representing your sector or an independent legal advisor.